 How to Apply for Administrative Review — Step-by-Step Process

-- Confirm you are within the AR deadline — 14 calendar days from refusal if in the UK, 28 calendar days if overseas
+- Confirm you are within the deadline — 14 calendar days in the UK, 28 calendar days overseas

-- Confirm your visa category has AR rights (see eligibility table above) — family route refusals do not have AR rights
+- Confirm your visa category has AR rights — family route refusals do not

-- Identify the specific caseworker errors in the refusal letter — point-by-point against each refusal ground
+- Identify the specific caseworker errors, point-by-point against each refusal ground

-- Complete the online AR application at gov.uk — separate forms for in-country (UK applicants) and out-of-country (overseas applicants)
+- Complete the online AR application at gov.uk — separate in-country and out-of-country forms

-- Pay the £80 administrative review fee — non-refundable unless the review succeeds
+- Pay the £80 fee — refunded only if the review succeeds

-- Submit your written submissions explaining the alleged errors in the original decision
+- Submit written submissions explaining the alleged errors in the original decision

-- Receive the AR outcome: original decision maintained, overturned, or remitted for re-decision
+- Receive the outcome: decision maintained, overturned, or remitted for re-decision

-- If successful, fee is refunded automatically to the original payment method within 4–6 weeks
+- If successful, the fee is refunded to the original payment method within 4–6 weeks

 What You Can and Cannot Submit With Administrative Review